This article has links to products and services we love, which we may make commission from.

 Who’s it for?

-The cobbled streets and winding closes make this a very magical and romantic area, so would be perfect for a romantic city break.
+The cobbled streets and winding closes (alleys) make this a very magical and romantic area so that it would be perfect for a romantic city break.

-The Old Town is a relatively small area which is centred around the Royal Mile.
-Hotels here are likely to attract a higher cost due to their central and picturesque location.
+The Old Town is a relatively small area centred around the Royal Mile.

 Things to do in Old Town, Edinburgh